jeffpalm/the-hub/README.md

 ### The Problems

-At a small volume, with 10-20 EGs and 3-4 finance managers, the above process can be fulfilled manually with minimal negative impact to guest experience.
-However, as you scale, for example, 60-70 EGs are each balancing multiple guests at a time and 8-10 Finance Managers are each handling multiple deals at a time, the guest experience degrades without a system to support:
+At a small volume (~15-20 EGs and ~3-4 finance managers) the above process can be fulfilled manually with minimal negative impact to guest experience.
+However, as you scale and 60-70 EGs are each balancing multiple guests at a time and 8-10 Finance Managers are each handling multiple deals at a time, the guest experience degrades without a system to support:

 - How does an EG get matched up with an available finance manager when every finance manager is currently working on deals?
 - How do you ensure you prioritize guests who are in the building?